What are price quotes?

 The Configure Price Quote (CPQ) software market is certainly burgeoning.
 It is a highly competitive and fragmented market, with no vendor taking more than 17% market share as per Gartner’s report.
 Meanwhile, 83% of salespeople use tools for the configuration price quote process already today, says Accenture.
 But what are the right tools for different companies?

-For many smaller companies, those good old Excel sheets still make the only Configure Price Quote (CPQ) solution.
+For many smaller companies, the good old excel quick analysis tool, along with sheets still makes the only Configure Price Quote (CPQ) solution.
 Their resources for acquiring and maintaining dedicated software are often limited, so more complicated systems are out of their reach.

 And this applies as well to many bigger enterprises that are now considering migrating to a specialized CPQ software.
 But is it worth their while, considering the work that goes into such a project and the risks it entails?

 For a fact is that now you can build a fully working CPQ on the Salesforce platform based on Excel and our Documill Dynamo app.
 It does not make a difference how complex your products are or how big your company is.
 Read on to find out if that is a suitable solution for you too.

 When doesn’t Excel alone really excel?

 Before looking deeper into the solution, let us examine the reasons why so many companies have so far abandoned Excel in favor of dedicated CPQ software.
 Usually, as a company grows bigger and its products more complex, requirements get tighter for functionalities in which Excel alone does not really excel:

 - Process management: maintaining a collaboration process between multiple parties so that they are guided to give their contribution at different steps of the quote production.